tyzbit/acars-processor/docs/ARCHITECTURE.md

 ## Overview

-ACARS processor is a Go-based message processing pipeline designed to handle Aircraft Communication Addressing and Reporting System (ACARS) and VHF Data Link Mode 2 (VDLM2) messages in real-time.
-The application follows a modular, plugin-based architecture that enables flexible message processing through configurable filters, annotators, and receivers.
+ACARS processor is a Go message processing pipeline that handles ACARS and VDL Mode 2 messages in real-time.
+It uses a modular architecture with configurable filters, annotators, and receivers.

 ## System architecture